In this article

 Narcissism has two types, with each type having distinct characteristics:2

-Alcoholics are not always narcissists.
+Alcoholics are not always narcissists, and narcissists aren’t always alcoholics.
 However, alcoholism can cause some people to develop narcissistic traits.
-They can become arrogant, self-centered, self-righteous, and defensive — the same qualities that also describe a narcissist.

 Narcissists and alcoholics share common characteristics:7

-Narcissists avoid shame.
-Instead, they shame other people for their wrongdoings.
+Narcissists avoid shame as it is a sign of weakness.
+Instead, they shame other people for their wrongdoings to avoid their feelings.

-Both narcissists and alcoholics will become defensive once people confront them.
+Both narcissists and alcoholics will become defensive once people confront them about their actions.

-They may withdraw or be stern.
-They may also attack other people who point out the things they want to deny or hide.
+They both may withdraw or be stern.
+They might also attack others who point out the things they want to deny or hide.